Basics of machine guarding

 Whenever possible, read and understand the equipment manufacturer’s operations and user manuals.
 As the end-user you must identify and understand the potential risk factors.
 One way to do this is to conduct a machine risk assessment.
 Ideally, this should be done as part of the installation of machinery and whenever modifications to the machinery are made.
 This can also be done as part of a Job Hazard Analysis.
 A good assessment of potential risk factors should include consideration of all aspects of the machine’s operations and those who may be in the area of operations.

-Once the risk assessment is completed, the next step is to determine the best control options.
-Safeguarding priorities should follow the Hierarchy of Controls concepts.
 When possible, machinery hazards should be eliminated, substituted, or reduced by engineering controls to a safe level.
 This may be possible by using full or partial automation, making a process change such as increasing clearances to eliminate pinch points, or updating to safer equipment components.
 After this is done, safeguarding mechanisms must be used to protect against the remaining hazards.
 This can be a combination of barrier guards, devices and methods.
+A critical part of the guarding selection and design process is to involve all stakeholders who will be involved.
+Operators, maintenance, housekeeping, supervisors and upper management should all be involved in the process to ensure the guarding solution follows the general principles of guarding.

 General principles for mechanical hazard guards